Imagine Imaging

 How are refrigerator magnets made?

-To make a sheet of flat flexible magnet, manufacturers heat ferrite and plastic until the plastic melts.
+To make a sheet of flat flexible magnet, manufacturers heat ferrite crystals and plastic until the plastic melts.
 They mix them together well and then pour the mixture into a thin layer.
 While still wet, they bring a strong magnet close to the sheet.
 This magnetizes the ferrite crystals and moves them into a particular arrangement called a Halbach array.
 As the plastic cools, it locks the ferrite crystals in place.

 How do scanning probe microscopes work?